lucasnorruva/ENTv4/docs/business-logic-flows.md

+# 9. User Journeys

+Our platform serves a variety of user types, primarily falling into two groups: Enterprise customers (large organizations with existing systems and complex needs) and SME/Startup/Midmarket customers (smaller companies or new ventures who need quick, low-code solutions).
+We design user journeys to cater to both, ensuring that each type of user can easily onboard and get value from the DPP platform.

+## 9.1 Enterprise vs SME Portal Features

+### Access control (RBAC vs ABAC)
+We implement a flexible access model that combines role-based (RBAC) and attribute-based (ABAC) controls.
+In RBAC, users have predefined roles (Admin, Issuer, Auditor, etc.) which grant fixed permissions.
+In ABAC, decisions also consider attributes like user department or product category.
+Enterprise portals will use full RBAC, while SME portals will use simpler presets.
+We also support ABAC: for instance, only users from the “Recycling” department might see end-of-life data.

+### Permission model logic
+Within the portal we define who can edit, sign, anchor, and archive a DPP.
+Typically:
+*   **Edit/Create**: Only the product owner (manufacturer) or delegated partner can create or modify the DPP content.
+*   **Sign**: Each data entry or version is signed by its author; finalizing a version requires an authorized signature.
+*   **Anchor**: A blockchain anchoring transaction (on EBSI or L2) can only be triggered by a user with “Registrar” permission.
+*   **Archive**: Once a product is decommissioned, archiving rights (often read-only thereafter) go to a compliance officer or auditor role.

+### UI/UX differences
+The enterprise dashboard offers full visibility: multiple company accounts, detailed compliance status, analytics, and customizable reports.
+It integrates warnings and “AI explainability” hints.
+The SME interface is streamlined: wizards for DPP creation, template-based entry forms, and simpler visualization of compliance gaps.
+Both UIs highlight regulatory warnings (color-coded) next to data fields.

+### Onboarding, audit trail & versioning
+Every user action is logged.
+When an enterprise user onboards, they get SSO/SAML access and are assigned a role; SMEs may use email/password signup with automated KYC.
+The portal maintains an immutable audit trail (who changed what and when) for each DPP.
+Every time a DPP VC is re-issued or edited, the old version is archived and a new version is chained.
+This means auditors can trace the entire history of a product passport.

 # 10. Business Logic Flows

 To better understand how the system operates end-to-end, this section outlines key business logic flows in a step-by-step format.
 These flows describe how data and processes move through the platform for major use cases.
 They ensure that we (and new contributors) have a clear mental model of how everything connects, and they help identify where in the codebase each step occurs.